tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 In the case of a single-key search, the algorithm stops after encountering the first match.
-However, when searching within a certain key range (for example, looking for all the users with the last name “Ivanov”), it’s necessary to scan all tree levels.
+However, when searching within a certain key range (for example, looking for all the users with the last name "Ivanov"), it’s necessary to scan all tree levels.

 .. image:: vinyl/range_search.png